GradleUp/static-analysis-plugin/docs/tools/pmd.md

 }
 ```

-(assuming you're using the Novoda scaffolding system, see [Example configurations](#example-configurations) for more details)

 You can have multiple `exclude` statements.

-For more informations about PMD Java rules, refer to the [official website](https://pmd.github.io/pmd-6.0.1/pmd_rules_java.html).
+For more information about PMD Java rules, refer to the [official website](https://pmd.github.io/pmd-6.0.1/pmd_rules_java.html).

 ## PMD in mixed-language projects
 If your project mixes Java and Kotlin code, you most likely want to have an exclusion in place for all `*.kt` files.
 You can use the `exclude`